lastcallsoftware/trackeats/docs/design doc.md

 -----------------
 Visuals
 -------
-The application has three main "layers", which maps nicely into three main UI views, plus a separate fourth view:
+The application has three main "layers", which maps nicely into three main UI views:

     1. INGREDIENTS
     This layer records the nutrition information of "low-level" foods: basically, whatever you might buy in a grocery store.
 This could range from simple table salt to complex prepared meals, but every food listed in this layer MUST provide nutrition information, supplied by either the manufacturer, the vendor, or reliable third parties like the USDA.
 The focus is on foods that are typically used as ingredients in cooking recipes.